dchang0/dapimp2/README.md

 IMPORTANT:

-This schematic and PCB has not yet been tested in real life.
-That is to say, I have not actually ordered this PCB and assembled it into a working DA PIMP 2 Rev. 2.0.
-DO NOT order the PCBs using the included gerber files unless you have inspected the schematic and the gerber files and decided that you are confident the PCB will work.

-Both the schematic and the PCB pass the design check rules, but that doesn't mean it will work.

-If you do find that it works or that it doesn't, please open an Issue in this GitHub project, and I will attempt to fix the issue with the PCB.
-I do not, however, provide any support for the DA PIMP 2, and neither does Mikey.
+I do not provide any support for the DA PIMP 2, and neither does Mikey.
 If you need help assembling it, then I suggest you ask for assistance from others on the original Instructables page.

-Note that I redrew the schematic and re-created the PCB layout entirely free of charge, so please do not yell at me or complain if the design has an error.
-I'm doing this only to contribute to the Open Hardware community.
+For a better design and more support, check out my DIMP 1 and DIMP 2 PCBs on DirtyPCBs.com.
+The DIMP 1 is designed to be safer and have more accurate voltage readings with a separate multimeter, and the DIMP 2 is an improved DA PIMP 2 with a 4-digit display and slide switches instead of jumpers for choosing the output current.

 ASSEMBLY INSTRUCTIONS: